pragma-/Plang/README.md

      [{'type': 'dog', 'name': 'Woofers'}]

 ## Maps
-    > var x = {"y": 42, "z": true}
+Maps are key/value pairs.
 There are two syntactical ways to set/access map keys.
 The first way is to use a value of type `String` enclosed in square brackets.

     > var x = {}; x["y"] = 42; x